 How To Get Tickets To Boboli Gardens

-During peak season, purchasing your tickets in advance is highly advisable.
-If you do not have pre-purchased tickets, you run the risk of not being able to enter on your day of visiting.
+During peak season, purchasing your Boboli Gardens tickets in advance is highly advisable.
+If you do not have pre-purchased tickets, you run the risk of not being able to enter on the day you wish.

 As the Boboli Gardens are a continuation of the Pitti Palace, you may find a lot of tickets online that combine the two.
-It is advised that you visit both monuments as the Pitti Palace does indeed offer a lot of context to the Boboli Gardens, as it was the residence for the Grand-ducal Cosimo I de Medici in the Renaissance era.
+You should visit both monuments as the Pitti Palace does indeed offer a lot of context to the Boboli Gardens, as it was the residence for the Grand-duca Cosimo I de Medici in the Renaissance era.

-Finally, continue reading to discover how to secure your tickets.
+Finally, continue reading to discover how to secure your Boboli Gardens tickets.

 Get your tickets to Boboli Gardens via the official website

-This is the official website to buy tickets to Boboli Gardens.
+This is Boboli Gardens tickets official website.
 Buying tickets on the official museum site is usually the way to go, as long as you are set on the date and time of your visit.

 Free admission to the Boboli Gardens is granted to minors (children under 12 years of age must be accompanied by an adult) and to disabled visitors and the person accompanying them.
 People eligible for free admission are required to obtain a free ticket upon presentation of a valid identity document.